Zone Occupancy

 Last updated

-Zone occupancy refers to the number of people detected in a specific zone at a given time.
+Zone occupancy refers to the number of people detected in a specific at a given time.
 It is calculated by consolidating data from multiple presence sensors within the zone.

 Below are sample queries for retrieving zone-level occupancy data to analyze peak, and average within a selected time range.